Best of

 Best Michelin guide restaurants | Colourful flags strung across the ceiling at Pai restaurant in downtown Toronto

 Pai is as beautiful as the love story between owners Jeff and chef Nuit Regular.
 The couple met while Jeff was backpacking through Nuit's native Thailand, and before long had plans to move back to Canada, bringing Nuit's authentic Thai cooking with them.
-They now own Pai Northern Thai Kitchen in the Entertainment District and Pai Uptown at Yonge and Eglinton (along with Sabai Sabai and Kiin).
+They now own Pai Northern Thai Kitchen in the Entertainment District and Pai Uptown at Yonge and Eglinton (along with Sukhothai, Selva and Kiin).

 The downtown location garnered a Michelin recommendation, but each Pai location has its own charm: The original, pint-sized spot is colourful and charming, with the buzzy energy of the Thai village it gets its name from, while the uptown location is a sprawling space beautifully decorated with lanterns and murals.
 At both, you'll find Nuit's delicious Thai cooking with staples like flavourful gaeng panang, creamy kaho soi and pad thai.